AnureetKaurTiwana/Business-Analytics_Python_Assignments/README.md

     A RegEx, or Regular Expression, is a sequence of characters that forms a search pattern.
     RegEx can be used to check if a string contains the specified search pattern.
+    #Function	Description
+    findall	Returns a list containing all matches search	Returns a Match object if there is a match anywhere in the string split	Returns a list where the string has been split at each match sub	Replaces one or many matches with a string

 3. [Sorting Methods](https://github.com/AnureetKaurTiwana/Business-Analytics_Python_Assignments/blob/main/BubbleSort-HeapSort-SelectionSort-QuickSort.py)

     a) Insertion Sort